freitasjca/horse-provider-crosssocket/doc/pr-crosssocket-provider-description.md

 var
   Config: THorseCrossSocketConfig;
 begin
   Config               := THorseCrossSocketConfig.Default;
-  Config.ReadTimeout      := 20;          // seconds — Slowloris mitigation
-  Config.KeepAliveTimeout := 30;
   Config.MaxBodySize   := 8388608;     // 8 MB
+  Config.Compressible  := True;        // enable gzip for compressible responses
   Config.SSLEnabled    := True;
   Config.SSLCertFile   := '/app/certs/server.crt';
   Config.SSLKeyFile    := '/app/certs/server.key';

+  // Note: ReadTimeout and KeepAliveTimeout fields exist in the record
+  // and are set by Default, but are currently reserved — CrossSocket
+  // does not yet expose these as server-level properties.
+  // They will take effect automatically once the underlying API is available.

   THorse.ListenWithConfig(443, Config);
 end.